 Without automation, managing this transition is a manual process.
 On-site staff or a regional manager must contact the Retail Electric Provider (REP) to transfer service from the departing resident's account to the property's owner account.
 When a new resident signs a lease, staff must coordinate again to transfer service from the owner account to the new resident.
 This creates several common and costly problems:

-How Continuous Service Agreements (CSAs) Work
+How do Continuous Service Agreements (CSAs) work for Texas apartment vacancy periods?

 A Continuous Service Agreement is a standing arrangement between an apartment owner or operator and a REP, governed by PUCT Substantive Rules 25.471 and 25.486.
 The CSA ensures that when a resident moves out, electricity at the unit automatically reverts to the owner or operator's account rather than being disconnected.
 When a new resident moves in, service transfers from the CSA to the new resident's account.